 The assessment of probity of an individual is based on their reputation reflecting past conduct, criminal record, financial record and supervisory authority record.
-The assessment is based on due diligence checks verified by Human Resources, senior management and oversight by the Compliance function.
+The assessment is based on due diligence checks verified by Human Resources, senior management and oversight by the Compliance Function.

-Each proposed individual is required to certify that they are aware of the Fitness and Probity Standards (Code and Guidelines issued by the CBI under Section 50 of the Central Bank Reform Act, 2010) and agree to abide by those standards.
+Each proposed individual is required to certify that they are aware of the Fitness and Probity Standards (and agree to abide by those standards.
 They are also required to certify that they are not aware of any issues that may put their fitness or probity in doubt.